davidbsmith-bitknot/BK-NarCop/README.md

 cd BK-NarCop
 python3 validation_harness.py

+Phase II Update

+Phase II has been merged into the repository (`phase2_discrete.py`).

+We have stripped away continuous parameters and locked the system into an alphabet derived from the **Binary Icosahedral Group (2I)**.

+$120^{64} \approx 1.97 \times 10^{133}$ unique states.

+This is purely combinatorial, and without a continuous manifold, gradient-descent and traditional neural net landscape traversers experience an absolute loss of signal.

+The system is now a strict boolean gate.
+Loop identities must resolve with zero-recoil precision to the identity matrix.

+The $500 cash bounty covers cracks on *either* Phase I or Phase II.
+Take your tools, pick your phase, and show us what you can break!

 This software is a part of an academic paper released May 24, 2026 on Zenodo as a preprint.
 The full paper explaining the theory behind the protocol can be found at: https://zenodo.org/records/20361222

 HALL OF FAME